 Hot Oil Treatment with Hazelnut Oil

-- Wash your hair with a clarifying shampoo that removes all other products from your hair.
+- Wash your hair with a mild clarifying shampoo.
 If your hair is already clean, you can skip this step and just wet your hair slightly.

-- Apply to the length of your hair, smoothening in thoroughly.
-You can also apply it to your scalp.
-If you have a oily scalp, you can skip the scalp area.
+- Apply to the length of your hair, smoothening thoroughly.
+You can also apply it to your scalp and give yourself a good scalp massage.

-- Pin your hair on top of your head, then heat up by – using a blowdryer for 20 mins or sitting under a steamer or hair dryer for 30 mins.
+- Twist and pin your hair on top of your head, then sit under a hairdryer for 20 mins.

-- Wash the oil out with a mild shampoo then condition and detangle.
+- Rinse the oil out with warm water then deep condition your hair.

 Hazelnut Oil Hair Strengthening Serum

-- Mix the ingredients together thoroughly and store in a dark glass bottle.
+- Mix the ingredients together and store in a dark glass bottle.

-- Apply a few drops every few days to palm, rub palms together and apply to the length of your hair like you would sealing oil.
+- Apply a few drops every few days to your palm, warm up between your palms and apply to the length of your hair like you would sealing oil.

-- You can also apply a few drops to the length of your hair before blow-drying.
+- You can also apply a few drops to your hair before blow-drying.